jjimmanuel/jjimmanuel.github.io/README.md

 - Built a DCF framework in Python that utilizes Monte Carlo methods to simulate valuations given normally distributed EBITDA Margins, Revenue Growth, and Net Working Capital

 ## Projects to be Completed by Year End 2024
-#### ***ProGemma -- A Gemma LLM Fine-Tuned on Protein Sequences***
-- Training a custom configuration of Google's Gemma LLM to generate novel, yet functional, amino acid sequences, a key application in protein engineering
-- Built a custom BPE tokenizer trained on comprehensive dataset of amino acids, chemical names, and biological terms to enable efficient model training
-- Processed and managed large-scale biological datasets to train and evaluate the model

 #### ***OncoVision -- Cancer Identification in Microscope Slide Images***
 - Breaking ground on training/fine-tuning vision models (CNNs and ViTs) to identify different types of cancer from microscope slides
 - This project is essentially an extension of my pre-exisiting ViT_Breast Cancer model that I envision turning into a broad research tool